310mc/https-310mc.github.io-tl/source/_posts/supervillain/colors_arise.md

 You can see it within your eyes, can’t you?
 All the hues reaching you That’s right, time has already been engraved
 This vow will surely signalize our future as well
-The steps we’ve taken are like shooting stars
+The steps we’ve taken are like meteors
 (We are shooting stars.)
 Now, let’s move forward
 With the ensemble formed through our resolve